4 Alternatives to Using a Credit Card for Big Purchases

 Obviously, if their fee is 3 percent of your mortgage and your credit card pays 1.5 percent cash back, you be losing money by paying this way.
 However, if you have a credit card that applies your cash back benefit to the mortgage principal, it might be something to calculate and consider.

 Alternative: Consider making an extra mortgage payment each year to pay down your debt, so rather than 12 payments a year, make 13.
 Of course you need to check with your lender to make sure you won't be charged a penalty for doing this.

 4. Car and other big ticket items

-In addition, most auto insurance covers accidents up to the amount of the car's actual value.
-That means if you were to have a total loss, your insurance would still leave you to pay the out-of-pocket difference between what you owe and what the car is actually worth.
+Also, most auto insurance covers accidents up to the amount of the car's actual value.
+That means if you were to have a total loss, your insurance would still leave you to pay the out-of-pocket difference between what you owe and what the car is worth.

 If you buy gap insurance (to cover the gap between what you owe and what the car is worth), you have to maintain that coverage until the car is worth less than you owe.
 That's cash you could have either saved for the down payment or used to pay off that credit card bill.

 Any time you put a large amount on plastic and don't pay it off right away, your credit score can take a hit.
 That's because the FICO score calculates how much credit you have available against the amount of credit you're using.
 The higher the percentage, the lower your score.